makoni/couchdb-vapor/README.md

-This is simple lib to work with CouchDB with Vapor Framework.
+This is simple lib to work with CouchDB in Swift.
+You can use old version for Vapor 3 from vapor3 branch or using version < 1.0.0.

+The only depndency for this lib is <a href="https://github.com/swift-server/async-http-client">async-http-client</a>

 ## Installation